coleman399/DillonColeman_PortfolioWebsite_Backend/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-- clone the repo
+- Clone the repo
-- open the solution in Visual Studio
+- Open the solution in Visual Studio
-- right click on the PortfolioBackend project and select "Manage User Secrets"
+- Right click on the PortfolioBackend project and select "Manage User Secrets"
-    - if you don't have a user secrets file, you will be prompted to create one
+    - If you don't have a user secrets file, you will be prompted to create one
-    - if not, it is possible that you haven't enabled secret storage for your user account
+    - If not, it is possible that you haven't enabled secret storage for your user account
-		- to do this, open a command prompt and run the following command:
+		- To do this, open a command prompt and run the following command:
 		```
 		dotnet user-secrets init
 		```
-		- then, attempt to open the user secrets file again
+		- Then, attempt to open the user secrets file again
-		- if you need additional help, see [this article](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows#enable-secret-storage)
+		- If you need additional help, see [this article](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows#enable-secret-storage)
-- once you've gain access to your secrets.json, add the following set of secrets using your own information "AzureMySqlDb" < - > "Server=yourserver;Database=yourdatabase;Uid=yourusername;Pwd=yourpassword;"
+- Once you've gain access to your secrets.json, add the following set of secrets using your own information "AzureMySqlDb" < - > "Server=yourserver;Database=yourdatabase;Uid=yourusername;Pwd=yourpassword;"
 		- you won't need the this information yet, but it will be necessary to run in production "LocalMySqlDb" <- if you want to test application using MySql Workbench before Azure MySql